 In 2012, after my grandmother fell one too many times despite in-home care, our family made the decision to move her into an assisted-living community.
 We believed she no longer had the physical capability to live safely at home.

-That evening, as we navigated this new world thrust upon us, we were approached by Joe & Bella, two other new residents.
+That evening, as we navigated this new world thrust upon us, we were approached by Joe and Bella, two other new residents.
 With a touch of humor, they warmly introduced themselves and offered a helping hand.
-Joe & Bella were widowed Holocaust survivors who found each other later in life.
+Joe and Bella were widowed Holocaust survivors who found each other later in life.
 Their families made the same decision ours did: they needed more care than what could be safely provided at home.

 -- Jimmy Zollo